 A water resistant running belt is a great option to keep your mind at ease if you are ever caught in a sudden rain storm.
 If you’re planning to head out in the rain, storing electronics in the pockets of waterproof gear is another beneficial option.

 For a little extra comfort, it can never hurt to purchase a clear waterproof pouch or dry bag for your phone – in a pinch, even a plastic bag helps prevent water from reaching the device.

 Potentially the most susceptible area to water during a rainy run is your feet.
 You’ll likely run through a few puddles and wet spots no matter how hard you try to avoid it.
 Wet running shoes not only start to smell, but can lead to uncomfortable chafing once your socks start to soak through.

 To keep your feet as dry as possible, it might be worth investing in a pair of waterproof running shoes, made of materials such as Gortex.
-These shoes can also be helpful in cold weather to keep your feet warm and avoid any water making its way to your socks on snowy runs.
+These shoes can also be helpful in cold weather for keeping your feet warm or avoiding any water making its way to your socks on snowy runs.

-Every runner has different preferences for dressing to run in the rain, but investing in a few pieces of quality rain running gear is always a must.
+Every runner has different preferences when it comes to rainproof gear, but investing in a few pieces of quality rain running gear is always a must.
 Here is some of the best rain gear to get you started!

 **Note: This post may contain affiliate links.
 As an Amazon Affiliate, I earn from qualifying purchases.
 However, ALL opinions are my own.

 Running Rain Hats & Visors

 Waterproof Running Jackets